Cunderdin, Western Australia

 Two of the greats of the Cunderdin Football Club were brothers John Dennis and Norm Dennis.
 John won the AFA’s fairest and best award in 1962, 1963 and 1964 while Norm was the competition’s best player in 1967, 1968 and 1969.
 Norm Dennis then made the move to the city and was a member of South Fremantle’s premiership team in 1970.

-The oval at Cunderdin is surrounded by a trotting track removing spectators from the action somewhat.
-However this year it was used for a WAFL game between Perth and Peel – a thumbs up for the surface.
+The oval at Cunderdin was used for a WAFL game between Perth and Peel in 2016 – a thumbs up for the surface.